-Design Thinking is a methodology that brings customers into the problem-solving process.
+Design Thinking is a user-centered methodology that brings customers into the problem-solving process.
 It’s not about sticky notes, markers and whiteboards.
 It’s about gaining a deep understanding of the people in your target market, their habits, behaviours and motivators; then creating something they want to use.

 There are many tools in the Design Thinking toolbox, but they can all be can be grouped into the above 5 areas: Empathise, Define, Ideate, Prototype and test, and Implement.
 These may change slightly depending where you look, but we find this structure to be the most effective.

 Seeing the world from another person’s point of view will help you to understand why they do certain things.
 You are not the user, so get to know your users.